sairamcharan9/resume_agentic_adk/scrum/communication_log.md

 - Questions/Blockers: None at this time
 - Notes for other developers: Completed the keyword extraction module with domain-specific analysis capabilities.
 Also implemented the AI integration module to provide resume optimization using LangChain and OpenAI.
 Added comprehensive unit tests for all components.

-[2025-05-17] Developer 2
+[2025-05-18] Developer 2 (Session 2)
-- Current focus: Implementing core optimization algorithms and analysis engines
+- Current focus: Finalizing core components, documenting code, and creating dev-2 branch
-- Files being modified:
+- Files modified:
-  - src/optimizer/resume_optimizer.py
-  - src/ats/ats_analyzer.py
-  - src/utils/job_analyzer.py
-  - src/utils/keyword_extraction.py
-  - src/utils/ai_integration.py
+  - src/utils/ai_integration.py (Fixed linting issues and improved documentation)
+  - scrum/thought_process_journal.md (Added detailed design decisions for job analyzer and AI components)
+  - scrum/sprint_planning.md (Updated task completion status for Developer 2 assignments)
+  - scrum/task_breakdown.md (Updated to reflect completed components)
+  - scrum/communication_log.md (Updated with session progress)
+  - README.md (Updated project status and component ownership)
 - Questions/Blockers: None at this time
-- Notes for other developers: Will be defining API routes today, let me know if you need specific endpoints
+- Notes for other developers: All core backend components for job analysis, keyword extraction, and AI-powered optimization are complete with unit tests.
+Created dev-2 branch with all changes.
+Next steps will be integrating with frontend components and implementing the visual reporting for ATS analysis.

 <!-- Add new entries at the top of this section -->